 - Model 3: Establish physiatrists as critical leaders in managing patient transitions across the continuum of care

-Our prioritized objectives in Acute and Post-Acute Care settings are:
+Our prioritized objectives in Acute and Post-Acute Care settings where we are focusing member efforts and resources to support them are:

 - Establish PM&R as a critical specialty in different Acute/Post-Acute Care settings.